nhantrichuyenanh/win-11-ofb/README.md

       - If not: `Win + R → devmgmt.msc` → Sound, video and game controllers → right click the speaker your PC is using as output → Disable device → Update driver → Browse my computer for drivers → Let me pick from a list of available drivers on my computer → uncheck Show compatible hardware → Manufacturer: Microsoft → in Model select High Definition Audio Device Version the latest date → Yes → Close → Reboot
   - Power Options: `Win + R → control.exe powercfg.cpl,,3`

-  - Device Manager Optimizations: `Win + R → devmgmt.msc`
+- **Device Manager**: `Win + R → devmgmt.msc`
   - Audio inputs and outputs: disable the ones you don't use
   - Network adapters:
     - disable the ones you don't use like Ethernet for many people
     - right click on the network adapter you use → Properties → Power Management → uncheck Allow the computer to turn off this device to save power
     - disable Microsoft Kernel Debug Network Adapter `(for kernel debugging like BSOD)`
   - Software devices: disable Microsoft GS Wavetable Synth `(an old, software-based MIDI player from the 90s)`
   - Sound, video and game controllers: disable the ones you don't use
   - System Devices: disable
     - System speaker `(used for diagnostics in BIOS)`
     - Remote Desktop Device Redirector Bus `(allows local devices like printers to be used remotely)`
     - NDIS Virtual Network Adapter Enumerator `(for VMs)`
     - Microsoft Hyper-V Virtualization Infrastructure Driver `(for VMs)`

 ---